luhar63/gossip_and_pushsum_simulator/gossip-pushsum-bonus/README.md

 # Gossip-PushSum-Bonus

-Effeciency of topologies are tested in the case when failure nodes are introduced.
+Efficiency of topologies are tested in the case when failure nodes are introduced.

 ## Installation